I have some news. There is no such thing as being "born on the cusp" of two astrological signs.

 It's not unlikely that you have planets in the sign you think you're "on the cusp" of.
 Henry, the Virgo from our earlier example, has the moon, Mercury, and Venus in Libra.
 Perhaps some of the qualities of Libra feel right to Henry when he's reading the descriptions of a Libra sun sign, or a "Virgo-Libra cusp" analysis, because he does have planets in Libra.
 But Henry is still a Virgo.

 People who are unsure of their sun sign should have their birth charts cast to find out.
-You can contact me here, and I'll send you a free chart.
+You can request your free chart from me when you sign up for a free trial membership.

 If you feel let down by my cusp-busting, think about what you're trying to distance yourself from.
 What qualities of your sign make you squirm?
 You might need to get more comfortable with the shadow side of your sun sign.
 And remember that the other sign is still a part of you.
 Your chart is made up of all twelve zodiac signs.
 Your sun sign is only one piece of that pie.